Story, photography and videos by Ray Waddington.

 Warning: contains graphic images that some may find disturbing.

-Our documentary, Peoples of the World: The Altai Kazakh is now available.
+Our documentary, The Last Kazakh Nomads of Mongolia is now available.

-At first they would migrate seasonally back to Kazakhstan.
-Later they settled here.
+At first, they would migrate seasonally back to Kazakhstan.
+Later they settled in Mongolia.
 Now numbering over a hundred thousand, they are the largest ethnic minority in Mongolia.
 They are culturally different from the Mongol people.
 Their language, customs, dress and religion collectively distinguish them.
 I recently spent a month in Mongolia's Bayan-Olgii Province (Aimag) living and traveling among them, spanning mid-autumn to the onset of winter.

 A few hours south of the provincial capital, Olgii, lives a Kazakh eagle hunter named Erbol.
 He was my host and guide for a few days as I lived with him and his extended family in a guest ger.
 His seven-year-old grandson was having his hair cut on the day I arrived.
 That may not seem like a topic for inclusion in a cultural travel story, but this was no ordinary haircut.